gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

    x -b <location> [-l <length>] [-s] [-1|2|4]
 ```

-This tells us that the default boot script is running `load` to download the OS
+This tells us that the default boot script is running the `load` command to download the OS
-image over the network and then `go` to boot it.
+image over the network and then the `go` command to boot it.
 This unlocked a memory of
 running some software (I forget exactly what) on my laptop to serve the OS image
 over the network and plugging the slug directly into my laptop with an Ethernet
 cable.
 Based on the `load -r -v -b 0x00100000 -h 192.168.168.1 bootimg.bin`
-command, in this setup my laptop presumably had the IP address `192.168.168.1`,
+command, in this setup my laptop would have had the IP address `192.168.168.1`,
 and the bootable OS image was in a file named `bootimg.bin`.

-Searching my old home directory for `bootimg.bin`:
+Searching my old home directory for a `bootimg.bin` and fortunately I still have one:
 ```
 $  find . -name bootimg.bin
 ./aos/aoshg/images/bootimg.bin